‹ All Posts

 Eligibility framework sourced from DoDI 4515.13, "Air Transportation Eligibility," effective January 22, 2016, Change 7 effective January 11, 2024.
 Item numbers and geographic restrictions cited here are verbatim from that issuance's Table 3.

-If you're a military retiree planning Space-A travel in 2026, the most important thing to understand isn't how the system works — it's where you're allowed to fly.
-The destinations available to retirees vary substantially by sub-category.
-A 30-year retired colonel can fly anywhere the AMC network goes; a Reserve gray-area retiree can't fly to Europe; a 100% DAV can't fly to Japan.
+If you're a Cat VI traveler planning Space-A in 2026, two things matter equally: how the system works (selection rates, what to expect on any given attempt, what success and failure look like) and where you're allowed to fly.
+The destinations available vary substantially by Cat VI sub-population — a 30-year retired colonel can fly anywhere the AMC network goes; a Reserve gray-area retiree can't fly to Europe; a 100% DAV can't fly to Japan; a surviving spouse is CONUS-to-CONUS only.
 AMC enforces these restrictions at the counter, and the rules don't bend for personal circumstances.

-Per DoDI 4515.13 Table 3, Cat VI breaks into distinct retiree populations, each with different rules:
+Per DoDI 4515.13 Table 3, Cat VI breaks into distinct populations, each with different rules:

-1. Retired uniformed-service members (Table 3 #37).
-Full retirees from the Army, Navy, Air Force, Marines, Coast Guard, Space Force, and uniformed components of the Public Health Service and NOAA Commissioned Corps, plus accompanying dependents (when accompanied by their sponsor).
+1. Retired uniformed-services members (Table 3 #37).
+Full retirees from the eight uniformed services per 10 U.S.C. § 101(a)(5) — the Army, Navy, Air Force, Marines, Coast Guard, Space Force, plus the commissioned corps of the U.S. Public Health Service and NOAA — plus accompanying dependents (when accompanied by their sponsor).
 Geographic access: full Space-A network (CONUS-to-CONUS, OCONUS-to-OCONUS, and CONUS-to-OCONUS legs all permitted).

 2. Reserve and Guard "gray-area retirees" (Table 3 #39).
 The reg's language: "Authorized RC members and authorized RC members entitled to retired pay at age 60 (i.e., 'gray area retirees') and their dependents (when accompanied by their sponsor)."
 Geographic scope per the reg: traveling in the CONUS or directly between the CONUS and Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, Guam, and American Samoa (Guam and American Samoa travelers may transit Hawaii or Alaska); or traveling within Alaska, Hawaii, Puerto Rico, or the U.S. Virgin Islands.